dgeorgiev06/jitsi-funky-openfire/README.md

 This version of the Jitsy Funky prototype will run against an openfire server.
-To configure location of openfire update:

 UI Functionality: